HarrisonKing1618/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to the file
+restrict all permissions to user and group an allow all permissions to others